TodePond/Arroost/README.md

 1. The user-interface is in the [arroost](https://github.com/TodePond/Arroost/tree/main/source/arroost) folder.
 2. The inner-engine is in the [nogan](https://github.com/TodePond/Arroost/tree/main/source/nogan) folder.

-## How can I help develop it?
+## Can I run it locally?

+Yes!
 To run it locally, clone this repo, then run a local file server.<br>
 I recommend installing [deno](https://deno.com/runtime)'s [file server](https://deno.com/manual@v1.13.2/examples/file_server):

 ```